muenchhausen/docker-squidguard/README.md

 # Introduction

 this Dockerfile is an [squidGuard](http://www.squidguard.org/) addition to [sameersbn/docker-squid](https://github.com/sameersbn/docker-squid).
 I find squidGuard very useful to limit access to certain internet pages and to reduce the risk for downloading dangerous software.
-Especially if you have a family with children and different devices, so a central solution is preferred.
+A central filtering solution is preferred especially if you have a family with children and different devices.

 # Installation